NBPub/Springboard/Capstone Two/README.md

  - PyCaret used to streamline initial studies, scikit-learn + manual loops were then used to evaluate and train final models
    - final hyperparameter tuning with RandomizedSearch, [help with distributions](https://nbpub.pythonanywhere.com/)
  - **Regression for Margin**
    - CatBoost, GBR, XGB (tree based boosting), kNN all performed well.
-Voting Regressor blend of first two selected for final model
+Voting Regressor blend of CatBoost+GBR selected for final model
      - residuals analyzed and shown below. two worst errors were games with faulty records that should have been removed during cleaning.
  - **Binary Classification for Home win**
    - kNN, Extra Trees, SGD, CatBoost classifiers all performed well. kNN selected for final model